YsGBt/CS3200-Final-Project/README.md

 > ### Implementation details: <br />
 > > 1.
 User can only purchase the e-book if the user born before the purchase date and the book is published before the purchase date. <br />
 > > 2.
 User are not allowed to pruchase the same e-book multiple time. <br />
 > > 3.
-Author can only published the e-book if the author born before the published date. <br />
+Author can only publish the e-book if the author born before the published date. <br />